ulfschneider/ulf.website/content/posts/agile/2016-04-23-pocket-git-guide.md

 ## The commit message

 A `git log` of commit messages should give an idea of how the project has evolved.
 Each message explains _what_ has been accomplished or changed with the commit.
 The message should describe a whole idea of completed work [[Westby 2014]](https://24ways.org/2014/dealing-with-emergencies-in-git/).
-Don´t describe _how_ the change was accomplished – that´s in the code.
+Don´t describe _how_ the change was accomplished—that´s in the code.

 A properly formed commit subject line should complete the following sentence: